mozilla/pontoon/specs/0108-community-health-dashboard.md

 # Motivation

 Team managers as well as project managers should have the ability to understand how localization communities are performing.
-Team dashboards already provide some of the answers, including the overall status of completion and translation statistics, but the information is only available in form of a current snapshot.
+Team dashboards already provide some of the answers, including the overall status of completion and translation statistics, but the information is only available in the form of a current snapshot.

 There's no historic data to provide insights into how the community health is developing.
-Missing is the information on how completion and the volume of unreviewed strings are changing over time.
-It's also not clear what share of translations went through a proper review process, what share was self-approved and what share of translations was copied from the Machinery.
+Missing is the information on how completion and volume of unreviewed strings are changing over time.
+It's not clear what share of translations was copied from the Machinery.
+We also don't know the ratio of translations approved without a peer review.

 # Out of scope